 Coinspect identified a high risk issue (CI-LQY-01) about a missing requirement in function

 closeTrove that allows forcing the system to enter Recovery Mode in order to liquidate troves.
 This finding was promptly fixed by Liquity’s team during the assessment and the resulting code was verified by Coinspect.
-Off-chain components such as the front-end were out of scope for this assessment.

 The medium risk issue CI-LQY-03 shows how attackers could leverage flash loans to inflate system fees, especially during the first period after deployment when the system is expected to have low total debt, in the context of low participation in the LQTY staking pool.